 - How To: Teachers set up the board ahead of time and ask students a question.
 Then, share the link with students.

 - When To Use: They are great to use as a pre-reading strategy for any subject to get students thinking and answering discussion questions.
 It is a way to make your classroom discussions virtual.

-Which one of these tools is your favourite?
+Which one of these digital assessment tools is your favourite?
 Reach out to me on Instagram and let me know.